US STOCKS-Futures flat on worries over supply chain disruptions; Netflix falls

 By Devik Jain

-Oct 20 (Reuters) - U.S. stock index futures struggled for direction on Wednesday as investors weighed the impact of supply chain constraints and inflation on corporate earnings, while Netflix shares remained sluggish after its quarterly report.
+Oct 20 (Reuters) - U.S. stock index futures were flat on Wednesday as investors weighed the impact of supply chain constraints and inflation on corporate earnings, while Netflix shares remained sluggish after its quarterly report.

 Netflix's NFLX.O global sensation "Squid Game" helped lure more customers than expected, the world's largest streaming service said as it predicted a packed lineup would further boost signups through the end of the year.

-Its shares, however, fell 2% after hitting a record high earlier this month and gaining 18.2% so far this year.
+Its shares, however, fell 2.7% after hitting a record high earlier this month and gaining 18.2% year-to-date.

-Analysts expect S&P 500 earnings to rise 33% from a year earlier, according to Refinitiv data, while keeping a close eye on growth outlook from companies that are faced with rising costs, labor shortages and supply chain disruptions.
+Analysts expect S&P 500 earnings to rise 32.4% from a year earlier, according to Refinitiv data, while also keeping a close eye on growth outlook from companies that are faced with rising costs, labor shortages and supply chain disruptions.

-"Investor response to the latest set of earnings reports has been a touch hit and miss with supply chain issues dogging both Procter and Gamble and Philip Morris," Danni Hewson, financial analyst at AJ Bell, said in a client note.
+"Investor response to the latest set of earnings reports has been a touch hit and miss with supply chain issues dogging both Procter and Gamble and Philip Morris," wrote Danni Hewson, financial analyst at AJ Bell in a client note.

 United Airlines Holdings UAL.O gained 1.6% after the carrier reported a smaller quarterly loss than a year ago on travel rebound.